rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 # k3d-k3s-default-server-0   Ready    control-plane,master   40s   v1.21.2+k3s1
 ```

-## Step 6: Verify your IronBank Image Pull Credentials work
+## Step 6: Verify Your IronBank Image Pull Credentials

-1. Here we continue to follow the DevOps best practice of enabling early left shifted feedback whenever possible:
-So before adding credentials to a config file and not finding out there's an issue with them until after we see an ImagePullBackOff error during deployment, we'll do a quick left shifted verification of the credentials.
+1. Here we continue to follow the DevOps best practice of enabling early left-shifted feedback whenever possible; Before adding credentials to a configuration file and not finding out there is an issue until after we see an ImagePullBackOff error during deployment, we will do a quick left-shifted verification of the credentials.

-2. Look up your IronBank image pull credentials
+1. Look up your IronBank image pull credentials
-    1. In a web browser go to <https://registry1.dso.mil>
+    1. In a web browser go to [https://registry1.dso.mil](https://registry1.dso.mil)
-    2. Login via OIDC provider
+    1. Login via OIDC provider
-    3. Top right of the page, click your name --> User Profile
+    1. In the top right of the page, click your name, and then User Profile
-    4. Your image pull username is labeled "Username"
+    1. Your image pull username is labeled "Username"
-    5. Your image pull password is labeled "CLI secret"
+    1. Your image pull password is labeled "CLI secret"
-       (Note: The image pull credentials are tied to the life cycle of an OIDC token which expires after ~3 days, so if 3 days have passed since your last login to IronBank, the credentials will stop working until you re-login to the <https://registry1.dso.mil> GUI)
+      > Note: The image pull credentials are tied to the life cycle of an OIDC token which expires after ~3 days, so if 3 days have passed since your last login to IronBank, the credentials will stop working until you re-login to the [https://registry1.dso.mil](https://registry1.dso.mil) GUI

-3. Verify your credentials work
+1. Verify your credentials work

     ```shell
     # [ubuntu@Ubuntu_VM:~]
+    # Turn off bash history
-    set +o history  #turn off bash history export REGISTRY1_USERNAME=REPLACE_ME
+    set +o history

+    export REGISTRY1_USERNAME=<REPLACE_ME>
-    export REGISTRY1_PASSWORD=REPLACE_ME
+    export REGISTRY1_PASSWORD=<REPLACE_ME>
-    Docker login registry1.dso.mil -u $REGISTRY1_USERNAME -p $REGISTRY1_PASSWORD
+    docker login registry1.dso.mil -username $REGISTRY1_USERNAME -password $REGISTRY1_PASSWORD

+    # Turn on bash history
-    set -o history  #turn on bash history
+    set -o history
     ```

 ## Step 7: Clone your desired version of the Big Bang Umbrella Helm Chart